Kitchen Insider Guides & tests for a healthy kitchen

 PFOA-free ≠ PFAS-free

-Brands put "PFOA-free" on the packaging as if it means it’s safe.
-It doesn’t.
-Here are the three terms, side by side:
+Brands put "PFOA-free" on the packaging as if that means it’s safe.
+That’s not true.
+Here are the three terms side by side:

 PFOA: one specific PFAS substance.
 Banned in the EU since 2020.